News & Media Releases

 Ocala, Florida

-- Exposition centers
+- Two exposition centers

-- 16 outdoor arenas with all-weather footing,
+- 23 outdoor arenas with all-weather footing

 - Dedicated schooling, warmup and lunging rings